ailabstw/pttai-next/README.md

 # PTT.ai-next

 A decentralized data exchange platform.
+Currently implemented a slack-like chat room as a PoC.

 For the ideas behind the project, check the website: [https://ptt.ai](https://ptt.ai).